-They’re calm snakes, but even so, if startled or frightened, they can bite.
+They’re calm snakes, but as mentioned, if startled or frightened, they can bite.
 You may not even notice though as the pain is minimal.
 There may be a little bit of blood.
-Snake keepers hardly ever get bitten by an adult Corn Snake.
-If you do get bitten by these placid snakes, nobody will have to dart around looking for anti-venom for you with this non-venomous snake.

-You’re not going to require any special treatment.
-The idea is to remain calm around your Corn Snake so that he can let go of you.
-Snake experts tell us that you can spurt some cold water over the snake’s head which should make it release its jaw.
+Just stay calm so that your snake lets go of you.
+You can spurt some cold water over the snake’s head, which should make it release its jaw.

-Baby Corns can also bite, but as the adults, they are also not venomous.
-A bite from these young snakes will scarcely break your skin.
+As mentioned, bites are more common with younger snakes, but a bite from a baby corns is even less serious and will scarcely break your skin.
 The babies are born with tiny teeth but they’re of no threat.
 When one bites you, the wound is small and you can treat it yourself.

-It is always advised to clean your snake wound.
-Rinse it with clean water and with an anti-bacterial soap.
-Dry the wound with a clean towel and leave the bite wound free of a plaster.
+You should always clean your snake wound.
+Rinse it with clean water and an anti-bacterial soap.
+Dry the wound with a clean towel and let it air dry.

-With any snake bite, because a snake is a carnivore, you have to be looking out for salmonella.
-Salmonella comes from raw food such as meat and eggs.
-If you do get salmonella, symptoms will start to show up 12 to 72 hours after being bitten or infected.
+Because snake are carnivores, salmonella is a possibility with any bite.
+Salmonella comes from raw food like meat and eggs.
+If you get it, symptoms start to show up 12 to 72 hours after being infected.

-There are a few unpleasant symptoms you might experience – fever, diarrhea, cramps, and vomiting, and these symptoms could continue for up to a week.
-They should all clear up on their own without any medical treatment being required from a doctor.
-Of course, if you don’t get better you will need to see a medical doctor.
+There are a few unpleasant symptoms you might experience – fever, diarrhea, cramps, and vomiting.
+These symptoms could continue for up to a week.
+They should clear up on their own without any medical treatment.
+Of course, if you don’t get better, you will need to see a medical doctor.

 Whether you’re dealing with a venomous or non-venomous snake, you can take some steps to avoid being bitten.
-Non-venomous snakes such as the Corn Snake aren’t looking for conflict.
-They strike out when they’ve been injured or your actions are threatening.
+Snakes aren’t looking for conflict.
+They will only strike when they’ve been injured or your actions are threatening.

-- When walking out in the wilds, wear boots that come up over the ankles.
+- When walking in the wilderness, wear boots that come up over the ankles.

-- Try and avoid tall grass, rocks, and piles of leaves.
+- Try to avoid tall grass, rocks, and piles of leaves.

 - Don’t put your hand into grooves and crevices of rocks.

-- Avoid walking around at night where it is considered nocturnal snake territory.
+- Avoid walking around at night in known snake territory.

-- When handling a snake in captivity, avoid quick, clumsy movements.
+- When handling a snake in captivity, avoid quick or clumsy movements.